prometheus/docs/content/docs/specs/native_histograms.md

 `histogram_count()` and `histogram_sum()` return the count of observations or the sum of observations, respectively, that are contained in a native histogram.
-As they are normal function, their result cannot be used in a range selector.
+As they are normal functions, their result cannot be used in a range selector.
 Instead of using sub-queries, the recommended way to calculate a rate of the count or the sum of observations is to first rate the histogram and then apply `histogram_count()` or `histogram_sum()` to the result.
 For example, the following query calculates